 The Memórias do Instituto Oswaldo Cruz (MIOC) is a multidisciplinary journal which publishes original research on microbes and their vectors causing human infections.
 It welcomes basic and applied research in biochemistry, immunology, molecular and cell biology, physiology, pharmacology and genetics related to these subjects.

-The following article formats are accepted for publication: full articles, short communications, technical notes, perspectives, letter to editors.
+The following article formats are accepted for publication: Research Articles e Review and Perspectives.
 Review articles are considered only by invitation from an editorial board member.
-Except for the letter to editor, all other article formats will be submitted to external peer review.
+All other article formats will be submitted to external peer review.
 Acceptance will be based on scientific content and presentation of the material, and compliance with the good publication practices, as recommended by COPE.

 Submission of a paper to the MIOC implies that is has not previously been published, or that it is not being considered for publication in a scientific journal elsewhere (except in an abstract form).